GENADEE/KoreMIDI/README.md

 This project as a wrapper around the AudioToolbox framework and tries to make it look like AVFoundation.
 Collections in KoreMIDI are generally copy-on-write, i.e. following the semantics of the built in Swift collection.

+note that you never need event -> packet since you aren't sending the events directly

 ```